-In the 2017/18 season, Kulchynska makes five significant house debuts: at the Opera Bastille in Paris as Rosina in Il Barbiere di Siviglia, at the Bavarian State Opera as Susanna in the new production of Le Nozze di Figaro, at the Rome Opera and Dutch National Opera in Amsterdam as Musetta, and at the Hamburg State Opera for her first Pamina in Die Zauberflöte.
-She will also sing Pamina at the Peralada Festival.
+In the 2017/18 season, Kulchynska made five significant house debuts: at the Opera Bastille in Paris as Rosina in Il Barbiere di Siviglia, at the Bavarian State Opera as Susanna in the new production of Le Nozze di Figaro, at the Rome Opera and Dutch National Opera in Amsterdam as Musetta, and at the Hamburg State Opera for her first Pamina in Die Zauberflöte.
+She also appeared in Munich as Adina in L’elisir d’amore and sang Pamina at the Peralada Festival.

 Kulchynska has been a leading member of the Bolshoi Theatre in Moscow since 2014, when she made her debut as Marfa in the new production of Rimsy-Korsakov’s The Tsar’s Bride.
 Last season, she appeared at the Bolshoi as Corinna in Rossini’s Il Viaggo a Reims and Susanna in Le Nozze di Figaro.
 Subsequent engagements for the 2016/17 season included her return to the Zürich Opera for three roles: Giulietta, and her first performances of Adina in L’elisir d’amore and Zerlina in Don Giovanni.
 Other recent performances include Kulchynska’s revival of Giulietta in I Capuleti e i Montecchi at Zürich Opera and her debut at the Gran Teatre del Liceu as Musetta.